jonathanmorley/oktaws/oktaws/README.md

 ## Installation

+Follow the instructions in the release for the version you want to install.
+You should also ensure that the install location (usually `~/.cargo/bin`) is in your PATH.

+### Versions older than 0.17.0

 Grab a binary for your OS from the [latest release](https://github.com/jonathanmorley/oktaws/releases/latest), and put it somewhere in your PATH.
 Linux, MacOS and Windows OSes are supported.

 ## Setup